nighthawk/web-longplay/longplay/ios/index.md

 feature_groups:
   - title: Rediscover your album collection
+    subtitle: Like standing in front of your album collection, but with superpowers.
     features:
       - title: Quickly access your complete albums
         description: Shows only those albums where you've added all or most of the songs.
 Listen with a single tap.